TheDuckGoesQuark/UCIOT/README.md

 NDB (RFC4861)
 - Neighbor advertisement being used to announce a link-layer address change, would these be replaced with locator update messages?

-- Router solicitation message and others has unspecified length for options field, how is this dealt with?
+# Reading
+Understand 'link layer' address in ILNP and IP

 ## Routing Methods